Brexit: What is at stake in EU-UK talks?

 The UK government agrees that protecting citizens' rights needs to be tackled early in the talks.
-But it has resisted calls to give unilateral guarantees to EU citizens living in the UK.

-EU law covers many rights, including working conditions, reciprocal healthcare, legal protection abroad and freedom of movement.
+EU law currently covers many rights, including working conditions, reciprocal healthcare, legal protection abroad and freedom of movement.

 One solution could be to establish a joint panel of EU and UK judges just to deal with disputes involving citizens living in each other's territory.

 Controlling immigration from the EU is paramount for the UK government - it was a major concern for Leave voters.

 Immigration overlaps with EU citizens' rights in the UK in key areas: Who qualifies for UK residency?
 Which family members can stay in the UK?
 What are their welfare entitlements?